Celebrating Women: Telling Our Stories

 Cultures, Communities & Inclusion

-Cultures, Communities, and Inclusion celebrates the U in GSU!
-CCI provides a variety programs, initiatives, and workshops that educate, fosters community-building, enriches the overall campus experience for the campus community, and prepare students for the world that awaits them post-graduation.
+Cultures, Communities & Inclusion (CCI) celebrates the U in GSU!
+CCI provides a variety programs, initiatives and workshops that educate, foster community-building and enrich the overall campus experience for the campus community while preparing students for the world that awaits them post-graduation.